-Collingwood is a warm gray ALMOST greige.
+Collingwood is a warm gray that’s ALMOST greige.
 If it had a wee willy wink more beige in it, it’d be in greige territory, but since it doesn’t – it’s a warm gray.

 The LRV of Collingwood is 62 – MY MAGIC NUMBER!
-If you’ve read my previous blog posts on LRV, you’ll know that this is a pretty rad number.
-If you haven’t read those posts then you get SLAPPED with a wet noodle and you better get your reading glasses on…
+If you’ve read my previous blog posts on LRV, you’ll know this is a pretty rad number.
+If you haven’t read those posts then you get SLAPPED with a wet noodle and better get your reading glasses on…

 62 is a great LRV because it’s the depth that the ‘average room’ can handle.
 If your room gets adequate lighting (interior and exterior) this colour will hold its own.
-If it’s a slightly brighter room, it won’t wash out TOO much.
+If it’s a slightly brighter room, it won’t wash-out TOO much.
 If it’s a slightly darker room, it isn’t too weighted.
 In the words of the late great Goldilocks – it’s juuuuust right.

-In the foyer below, with warm yellow toned flooring, just LOOK at how soft and subtle Collingwood is – MAD love (I bet it’s south facing).
+In the foyer below, with warm yellow toned flooring, just LOOK at how soft and subtle Collingwood is – MAD love (I bet it’s south-facing).